 S-corps are so named because they are regarded as “pass-through entities” in Subchapter S of the Internal Revenue Code.
 Simply put, s-corps businesses don’t get taxed.
 Instead, their income is recorded as the owner’s personal tax returns.

-The requirements to register a business as an s-corp are stricter than for a c-corp.
-However, the most significant difference between these two is how they handle their taxes.
+The requirements to register a business as an S-corp are stricter than for a C-corp.
+However, the most significant difference is how they handle their taxes.

 How To Incorporating a Business -The Procedures

 Depending on where your company is located, there may be more requirements on how to incorporate a business, but the following basic steps are:

 The first thing you should do is to familiarize yourself with the local business licensing and zoning regulations.
 Ensure that you’re adhering to all the stipulated laws.
 In most industries, you don’t need permits or licenses to carry out business activities.

 But a few have this prerequisite, such as food and childcare services.
 Verifying that your enterprise is complying with the law is essential to avoid encountering problems down the line.